Fellowships for Graduate Students information compiled by the GradSchools.com team - Updated August 2015 by Josepf Haslam

 Portable graduate fellowships, unlike institutional fellowships, can be applied to the institution of higher education of the student’s choice.
 While many fellowships require students to study at an approved school, a portable fellowship affords the student much more freedom than an institutional fellowship from a particular university.
 Portable graduate fellowships allow students to be more discerning when selecting a graduate program, as they are empowered with both the funds and the choices necessary to enroll in the program that aligns best with their research interests and goals.

 Graduate fellowships may be university-awarded, federally funded or may be fellowships offered by independent organizations, and many graduate fellowship programs are targeted to a specific student group or field of study.
 Portable fellowships are often referred to as “external” fellowships, and can award funding based on academic need, academic record or merit.
-The amount of the stipend granted varies depending upon a number of factors, including length of fellowship and fellowship provider.
+The amount of the stipend granted varies depending upon a number of factors, including length of graduate school fellowships and fellowship provider.

 Here is a list of portable graduate fellowship programs that will not only help you afford graduate school, but will also enable you to gain perspective on your chosen field outside of what the confines of your university has to offer (Remember, however, that most graduate students are NOT funded on fellowships but on Teaching or Research Assistantships):